Process of Credit Rating

-Out of the three, only the last step of the equity source i.e IPO/FPO require the attention of large banks and broker houses, who capture the equity valuation of the company and drive the process.
+Out of the three, only the last step of the equity source i.e., IPO/FPO, requires the attention of large banks and broker houses, who capture the equity valuation of the company and drive the process.
 On the other hand, any form of debt issuance demands validation from a credit rating process.
-Of course debt being cheaper than equity, companies quite frequently and on an ongoing basis, issue debt (and repay the same eventually), which means credit rating process of a company plays a major role in its debt raising capacity.
+Of course, debt is cheaper than equity, companies quite frequently and on an ongoing basis, issue debt (and repay the same eventually), which means the credit rating process of a company plays a major role in its debt raising capacity.

 Why Companies Opt for Credit Rating?